masher92/GEOG_5790/README.md

 # GEOG_5790
-Repository containing code from GEOG_5790 Advanced Programming Module.
+Repository containing code from GEOG_5790 Advanced Programming Module (University of Leeds).
 Where required, the data is included in a zipped folder.
 Including work on the following modules:
 * Practical 1 - Model Builder